 There are two ways you can generate XML sitemaps in WordPress, you can either choose to auto-generate your site map with plugins or you can generate the sitemaps manually.
 The latter is suitable for small sites but when you are dealing with a large site it is impossible to continually update your sitemap manually.
 This will not only become tedious work but will waste a significant amount of time.

 Generating XML sitemap manually

 To generate an XML sitemap manually you should go to this site –XML Sitemaps

 Enter your site URL, change frequency, last modification and priority then generate the sitemap.
 As earlier said, this approach is only suitable for a site that has few pages.
-Fir a large site you require a means to auto generated the site maps and there are two most useful WordPress plugins for this task.
+For a large site, you require a means to auto-generate the site maps and there are two most useful WordPress plugins for this task.

 Best XML Sitemap WordPress Plugins

-I will use the Yoast SEO plugin for my demonstration on how to generate and submit an XML sitemap.
-For the purpose of this tutorial, I previously installed WordPress manually on web host.
-I will use this demo site to illustrate on how to generate a sitemap and submit it to search engines for indexing.
+I will use the Yoast SEO plugin for my demonstration of how to generate and submit an XML sitemap.
+For the purpose of this tutorial, I previously installed WordPress manually on a web host.
+I will use this demo site to illustrate how to generate a sitemap and submit it to search engines for indexing.